Stevedev7/Crypto/README.md

 1. Open terminal
 1. Move into the project folder
-1. Make a file and type the message to be encrypted
+1. Make a file and type the message to be decrypted
 1. Run the following command

 ```bin\bash